Rick Steves' Paris & the Heart of France, Day by Day

 Day 9: Normandy's D-Day Beaches

 We'll spend the day with a local expert who will give us a powerful tour of the Normandy beaches where, in June of 1944, the Allied D-Day landings took place by sea and air.
 We'll visit Pointe du Hoc, where Army Rangers scaled the cliffs in pre-dawn darkness, and the American Cemetery, where 10,000 stark white markers memorialize the Americans who gave their lives on the beaches below.
-We'll also visit the strategic town of Ste-Mère Eglise, the airborne drop site made famous by The Longest Day and Band of Brothers.
+We'll also visit the strategic town of Sainte-Mère Eglise, the airborne drop site made famous by The Longest Day and Band of Brothers.
 We'll return to our Normandy home base in time for dinner on your own.

 Day 10: Monet's Gardens at Giverny

 We'll depart early this morning to visit Monet's beautifully preserved, masterpiece-inspiring gardens in the town of Giverny.
 In addition to the serene ponds made famous by Monet's paintings, we'll also see his house, studio, and Japanese garden.
-After free time for lunch, we'll make our way back to Paris and have a farewell feast together tonight, where we'll share travel memories and toast new friends.
+After free time for lunch, we'll make our way back to Paris and a farewell feast together tonight, where we'll share travel memories and toast new friends.
 Salut!

 Day 11: Tour Over After Breakfast

-Breakfast is provided, but there are no group activities today.
 It's a breeze to reach Paris' airports by taxi, shuttle, or public transportation.
 Your guide will help you with any post-tour planning, leaving you well prepared for the road ahead.
 Merci et au revoir!

+Ready to go?
 Learn more about our Paris & the Heart of France in 11 Days tour!